Swamp Juice – Review – Grassington Festival

-Swamp Juice Review
+Swamp Juice – Review

-Review by Alexandra Glacet
+by Alexandra Glacet

 However, to fully appreciate this wondrous spectacle you need to take into account the immense amount of effort, love and pure passion that has gone into this puppetry masterpiece.
-The packed out audience ooohed with delight as the vision of puppet master and host, Jeff Achtem, took them on a journey through the swamp of his mind and into the psyche of the characters he creates.
+The audience oohs with delight as the vision of puppet master and host, Jeff Achtem, takes them on a journey through the swamp of his mind.
+He delves into the psyche of the characters he creates.

-Children were mesmerised by the way the professor held their attention, even asking them to hold aloft various random items given to them, to provide an interactive shadow backdrop for ‘Birdy’.
-Although the show is perfectly geared towards children over 7, the uniqueness of Swamp Juice will take adults into a far off land; if not back to their childhood, then at least to the part of the brain where they’re left trying to work out how it is so seamlessly executed.
+Children are mesmerised by the way the professor holds their attention.
+Even asking them to hold aloft various random items given to them.
+These provide an interactive shadow backdrop for ‘Birdy’.
+Although the show perfectly aims towards children over seven, the uniqueness of Swamp Juice takes adults into a far off land.
+If not back to their childhood, then at least to the part of the brain where they’re left trying to work out how it is so seamlessly executed.

 Photos: Andrew Wuttke